DanishKodeMonkey/express-server-app-notes/Readme.md

 While any middleware with three, or less arguments will be considered a request middleware, regardless of its placement in the program.

+Furthermore, during a middleware next() call, the way you invoke it will also determine where control will be passed:

+-`next()` will generally pass control to the next middleware in the chain. -`next(new Error(object))` will pass control directly to a error middleware handler -`next('/route')` will pass control to the next route handler, with a matching path, if provided.
+This only works for app.method or router.method type methods. -`next('router')` skips all middleware functions attached to the specified router instance, and pass control back out of the router instance.
+In short, it will exit the router and return to the parent router, all the way to app.

 The purposes and use cases of a middleware function can be vast.
 Some of which can include

 -   Modifying a request or response object